solstice333/DjPlug/README.md

     given string.
 Strings input options are "Available", "AFK", "Working", or "Gaming" which are all case sensitive.
 For example, "/setst Available" would set the status to Available.

+    /getst - returns the status of the logged-in user

     /add [username] - adds user with username to the waitlist

     /rm [username] - removes user with username from the booth or the waitlist